 To surge the chances of data recovery, you should first stop using the drive.
 Then, contact professional data recovery services for dead hard disk recovery.
-A dead drive may not be readable, but you can recover data from it with the help of our data recovery services.
+A dead drive may not be readable, but you can recover data from dead hard drive with the help of data recovery services.

-Stellar has 25+ years of experience in recovery data.
-They operate dead hard disk in Class 100 cleanroom which is specially designed to recover data from physically damaged hard drives.
+Stellar has 25+ years of experience in recovery of data.
+They operate dead hard disk cases in Class 100 clean room which is specially designed to recover data from physically damaged hard drives.
 You can be assured that skilled experts will work on recovering your essential data.
 From crucial documents to stored pictures, Stellar promises up to 100% data recovery.
 With No Recovery, No Charge policy, you can trust the quality of services being offered.